 When is a Good Time to Get Tested?

 If you experience any of the symptoms listed above, and have family members already affected with GNE Myopathy, you should get tested by medical specialists.
-Please reference the GNE Myopathy In Focus website, which offers free genetic testing for GNE Myopathy.
+A list of International doctors familiar with GNE Myopathy.

 Where can I be tested?

 Your doctor should be able to preform a proper test for you, but in the event that this is not possible, please refer to the below resources: